odaysec/NetWatch/README.md

 ## 🚀 Overview

 **NetWatch Pro** is a comprehensive, production-ready network monitoring system designed for cybersecurity professionals, network administrators, and IT teams.
-Built with modern web technologies and featuring a professional FBI/CIA-style interface, NetWatch Pro provides real-time network analysis, security monitoring, and infrastructure management capabilities.
+Built with modern web technologies and featuring a professional-style interface, NetWatch Pro provides real-time network analysis, security monitoring, and infrastructure management capabilities.

 ### 🎯 Key Highlights